 The arrangements for reassessment in the event of module failure are therefore different from those for most of the other University courses and the Taught Courses Regulatory Framework have required amendment for this course.
-The regulations that follow in Section 21 have been approved to apply to the FdA Payroll Management.
+The regulations that follow have been approved to apply to the FdA Payroll Management.

-21. Regulation of assessment
+Regulation of assessment